Guilderm/SnowballPlanner/Documents/Shared Appendix.md

     - **Do**: “Ensure that documentation is clear and concise.”
     - **Don’t**: “Strive to craft documentation that is a paragon of clarity and conciseness.”

+#### 2.3 Feedback Driven Development (FDD)

+We will incorporate Feedback Driven Development (FDD) as a core practice by the following principles:

+- **Continuous Feedback Loop:** Regularly gather feedback at all stages, from design to post-release, using both direct (e.g., user testing) and indirect (e.g., analytics) methods.
+- **Iterative Improvement:** Utilize the feedback to make continuous and incremental improvements to the product, ensuring it meets user needs and expectations.
+- **User-Centered Design:** Prioritize feedback that enhances the end-user experience, leveraging user personas and stories to guide decisions.
+- **Rapid Prototyping:** Develop and test prototypes or MVPs early to validate ideas and adjust the course as needed.
+- **Data-Driven Decisions:** Use quantitative feedback and analytics to inform feature prioritization and refinements.
+- **Collaboration:** Ensure effective communication among all team members to act upon feedback appropriately and maintain alignment with the product vision.

 ## 3. References

 This section includes references to external resources, standards, and other important documentation.